 Candy and Costumes

 Every year Halloween comes around quickly.
 Well, it’s here again.
 Happy Halloween!
 Let’s keep our pets healthy and safe this year.
-Here’s Colorado Top Dog’s dogs and halloween psa.
+Here are Colorado Top Dog’s dogs and Halloween PSA.

 Dogs and Halloween PSA